abecus/LCTestSuit/README.md

 # LCTestSuit
 A LeetCode Test Suit for offline Debugging and for Autocomplete

-Automatically files get created with the specified file extension for solving the problem.
+Automatically Script files get created with the specified file extension along with problem statement, metadata and functions defination  and testcase for solving LeetCode problems.